saul178/mangareadertui/README.md

+# Description
 I hate all the manga/comic reading apps for Linux, they all suck and the only good one is mangareader.
-The one I have in windows is very nice and organizes everything pretty well.

-this will be the start of a terminal based manga reader using golang.
+The one I have in windows is very nice and organizes everything pretty well. this will be the start of a terminal based manga reader using golang.

-This tui application mains focus will be to just be used only for local collection.
+This tui application main focus will be to just be used only for local collection.

 # TODO:
 - [ ] get familiar with the bubble tea framework or look into tview